cxb3rf1lth/cybersec-hub/src/prd.md

 **Why it matters**: Security professionals often work in teams and need structured collaboration tools for developing security frameworks, conducting research, and managing complex projects
 **Success criteria**: Teams can invite members, assign roles, plan projects with milestones, collaborate on code in real-time, and manage contributions through pull requests

-### Advanced Code Editor with Collaboration
+### Advanced Code Editor with Real-Time Collaboration
-**What it does**: Full-featured code editor with syntax highlighting for 15+ languages, real-time collaboration with live cursors, file management, branch management, and version control integration
+**What it does**: Full-featured code editor with syntax highlighting for 15+ languages, real-time collaboration with live cursors and user presence indicators, file management, branch management, version control integration, auto-saving, and commit workflows with detailed history tracking
-**Why it matters**: Provides a professional development environment for creating security tools, scripts, and proof-of-concept exploits with seamless team collaboration
+**Why it matters**: Provides a professional development environment for creating security tools, scripts, and proof-of-concept exploits with seamless team collaboration, enabling distributed security teams to work together effectively on complex projects
-**Success criteria**: Users can edit code with full syntax highlighting, see real-time collaborator changes, manage branches and commits, and work together on complex security projects
+**Success criteria**: Users can edit code with full syntax highlighting, see real-time collaborator changes with live cursors, manage branches and commits with detailed history, auto-save functionality prevents data loss, and teams can collaborate on complex security projects with version control workflows

 ### Real-Time Messaging System
 **What it does**: Direct message communication between users with support for text and code snippets